 What Is Operational Effectiveness?

-Operational effectiveness is an organization’s ability to produce desired outcomes through the use of resources.
+Operational effectiveness refers to an organization’s ability to produce desired outcomes through the use of resources.
 To be operationally effective, organizations must have a clear understanding of what they want to achieve, and they must also have the ability to marshal the necessary resources to achieve those goals.

 Operational effectiveness is often used to measure how well an organization performs.
 However, it is important to note that operational effectiveness is not the same as efficiency.
 Efficiency is a measure of how well resources are being used, while operational effectiveness is a measure of whether or not the desired outcomes are being achieved.